-The value of Frampton on Severn leasehold residential property falls as the lease term becomes shorter and this will have an impact on its saleability.
-The cost of extending the lease can escalate substantially once the unexpired lease term is less than eighty years
+The market value of Frampton on Severn leasehold residential property falls as the lease term becomes shorter and this will have an impact on its saleability.
+The expense of extending the lease can escalate materialy once the remaining term is below than 80 years

-Leasehold properties in Frampton on Severn with over 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+Leasehold residencies in Frampton on Severn with over 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges justify it.

 Lender | Requirement |